manuscriptmastr/homemade-js/README.md

 //   }
 // }
 ```
+An async version of `gql` is available for kicks and grins.
+Whether this is a good idea is entirely up to you.

 ### RxJS: The Observer Pattern
 Return an `Observable`/`Subject` interface from `fromEvent(DOMElement, event)` with standard methods like: